chishtil1730/Planarity/readme.md

 * A global stacking overview
 * Source-level traceability
 * Safe refactoring workflows
-* Change history and intent
+* Change history and intent with ease

 ---